-The For Sale sign creaked and did it best to stay aloft, despite the winds onslaught.
+The For Sale sign creaked and did its best to stay aloft, despite the onslaught of the winds.
 Eileen watched from her bedroom window the leaves that scuttled across the garden path and traced their flight until they disappeared into the maelstrom of darkness.

 Her house was on the outskirts of the village and therefore deprived of the comforting glow of streetlights.
 She depended on the moon to light her way when she went outside, but tonight its rays were weak as the wind sent clouds scudding across its face.